FDlucifer/python-climb-learning-tutorial/README.md

  - Selenium Browser Automation
  - Windows Registry
  - Extract PDF Content
+ - Merge PDF Files
+ - How To Use Joysticks & Controllers in PyGame
+ - Camera Recording Tool

 ## 10 apps in Python with PySimpleGUI
 ### Source Code List